 Good news Orofacial Pain Specialty management of Pediatric HA:

 - pediatric headaches reduced in frequency, severity, and duration

 - Patient and parent are part of team

 - Secret success is in patient passion for health

 - Team leader, coach, science teacher is orofacial pain specialist

 Pedodontics & Destructive Bruxism

-Diagnosing destructive grind-clench in child is critical to reducing suffering in child from tension headache: 1) Wear teeth: focus on 1st molar for indication 2) Broken retainers, spacers, pedo crowns, fillings 3) Severe wear on Invisalgin or Hawleys or other appliances 4) Look past teeth at enlarged muscles or clicking TMJ
+Diagnosing destructive grind-clench in child is critical to reducing suffering in child from tension headache: 1) Wear teeth: focus on 1st molar for indication 2) Broken retainers, spacers, pedo crowns, fillings 3) Severe wear on Invisalgin or Hawleys or other appliances 4) Look past teeth at enlarged muscles or clicking TMD

 3 levels of grind-clench:

 1) Mild 2) Moderate 3) Severe (destructive)